What to Pack for Salt Lake City

 December, January, February

-Add: Insulated waterproof boots, Heavy winter coat, Thermal base layers, Warm gloves, hat, and scarf, Sunglasses (for snow glare)
+Add: Insulated waterproof boots, Heavy winter coat, Thermal base layers, Wool hat and gloves, Sweater or fleece mid-layer

 June, July, August